Yingrui-Z/Original-Scenarios/README.md

-# Original-Scenarios-for-PDSR-Paper
+# Original-Scenarios
-This repository contains the data of the original scenarios used in the PDSR paper.
+This repository contains the data of the original scenarios used in our paper [Link].
 It's recommended to use pickle in Python to load the data.
 Write python code like this:
 import pickle as pkl